compulim/redux-websocket-bridge/README.md

 For simplicity, the bridge does not have any reconnection mechanism.
 But it is simple to implement one, thanks to simple WebSocket API.

 To implement your own reconnection logic, you can create a new WebSocket-alike.
 When disconnected, your implementation will recreate a new WebSocket object.
-You will be managing the lifetime of WebSocket objects and event subscription.
+You will be managing the lifetime of WebSocket objects and event subscriptions.

-Although you are recommended to fully implement the [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket), you can check out [list of APIs](#websocket-apis-used-by-the-bridge) that is required by the bridge.
+Although you are recommended to fully implement the [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket), you can check out the [subset](#websocket-apis-used-by-the-bridge) required by the bridge.

 ### Unfolding actions from multiple bridges

 We support multiple bridges.
-In rare cases, you may be unfolding action with same action type from multiple bridges, and you want to differentiate them.
+In rare cases, you may want to tag unfolded actions from multiple bridges.

 In Redux, every action should be a FSA-compliant, we prefer to keep it that way.
-You can add middleware between bridges to tag messages from them.
+You can add middleware between bridges to put a custom tag on actions.

 ```js
 const createStoreWithMiddleware = applyMiddleware(